skx/puppet-summary/README.md

 ## Notes On Deployment

+* Please don't run this application as root.
 * Received YAML files are stored beneath `./reports`
 * The default SQLite database is `./ps.db`.
     * This can be changed via the command-line, for example:
     * `puppet-summary -db-file local.sqlite3 -port 4323 serve`

-Obviously don't run this as root.

  Steve
  --